guardian/support-frontend/README.md

 `npm run devrun`

-This commands will start two servers in your computer.
-The Play/Scala server will listen in port 9000 and the webpack-dev-server will listen in 9111.
+This commands will start two servers on your computer.
+The Play/Scala server will listen on port 9000 and the webpack-dev-server will listen on 9111.

 If you access the webpack-dev-server (port 9111) you will have available a hot-reload sever for react, which is really useful for client side development.

 ## Available npm commands

-In order to run a npm command you should run:
+In order to run an npm command you should run:

 `npm run [name_command]`